 If your sugar level is low, there are steps you must take to get it back to a normal range.
 If you find yourself having symptoms of low blood sugar but don't have a glucometer at hand, treat the symptoms anyway to keep them from getting worse.
-Follow the 15-15 rule: have 15 grams of carbs and check your blood sugar after 15 minutes.
-To get your blood sugar back to normal range, follow these steps:
+To get your blood sugar back to normal levels, follow these steps:

+- $oldsymbol{1}$ Eat or drink 15 grams of carbs that digest quickly, such as one of the following:

+- 4 or 5 saltine crackers

-- 1 Eat or drink 15 grams of carbs that digest quickly, such as one of the following: - 🎔 1 tablespoon of honey - 🎔 1⁄2 cup of juice or regular soda - 3 or 4 pieces of hard candy (not sugar free) - Glucose tablets (see instructions) - 1 tablespoon of sugar - 2 Wait 15 minutes and re-test your blood sugar.
-If it is still low, eat another 15 grams of carbs. - 3 Wait another 15 minutes and re-test your blood sugar again.
-If your levels are still too low, call your doctor right away.
+- 1 tablespoon of honey

+- ♥ 1⁄2 cup of juice or regular soda

+- 3 or 4 pieces of hard candy (not sugar free)

+- 3 glucose tablets

+- 1 tablespoon of sugar

+- 2 Wait 15 minutes and re-test your blood sugar.
+If it is still low, eat another 15 grams of carbs.

+- 3 Wait another 15 minutes and re-test your blood sugar again.
+If your levels are still too low, call your Doctor right away.